CHTC/chtc-website-source/_uw-research-computing/hpc-spack.md

 git clone -c feature.manyFiles=true https://github.com/spack/spack.git
 . spack/share/spack/setup-env.sh
 ```
 {:.term}

 That's it!
-You can test that Spack has been installed by entering `spack` and you will see the help text print out.
+You can test that Spack has been installed by entering `spack` and you should see the help text print out.

 > For installing Spack to be shared across a group, you should run these commands in the group's home directory, i.e. `/home/groups/yourGroupDirectory/`.
 Note this path for use throughout this guide, and communicate it to your group members for configuring their access to the installation.